ElaineH310/SciFairTrials/README.md

-#This is a Science Fair Project,
+#This is a Science Fair Project
-it's copyrighted.
+It doesn't work right now for some reason.
+...That's all
-Thank you
+...Thank you